TITLES AND

 "The Stamp Album" (01/01/56):

 When the boys spend too much time with a new stamp album, especially when they think they may have a $200 stamp, a neglected Lassie makes off with the book.
+Ellen is then dismayed when Jeff won't allow Lassie back into the house until she returns the album.
 Ed Higgins: William Challee.

 "The Dog Catcher" (01/08/56):

 After Lassie is caught by the Capitol City dog catcher, friendly Joe Hofstedder, Jeff discovers that fifteen dogs are due to be put to sleep soon—so he tells Joe to bring them to the farm where he can find homes for them.
 Joe: Oliver Blake.
-Pet Store Proprietor: Joan Sudlow.
-Pound Secretary: Terry Lee Blake.
+Pound Secretary: Joan Sudlow.
+Janie Taylor: Terry Lee Ross.

 "Pokey" (01/15/56):

-Matt Brockway says Pokey is useless and tells Porky he is going to give the dog away and get Porky a "real dog" unless the boys can teach him something.
+Matt Brockway says Pokey is useless and tells Porky he is going to give the dog away and get Porky a "real dog" like an Irish setter unless the boys can teach him something.
+But Pokey fails miserably at every effort.
 Brockway: Paul Maxey.

 "The Trial" (01/22/56):